dennis84/formz/README.md

-# Rucola Forms
+# Formz

-Rucola is a simple form mapper for PHP.
+Formz is a simple form mapper for PHP.
 This library is based on the ScalaForms by Playframework.

 ## Simple Form